ontola/raadstalk/README.md

 - Visit [`admin.localhost`](http://admin.localhost) (or [`admin.raadstalk.nl`](https://admin.raadstalk.nl) in production) and login using your credentials.
 The password is set with the `secret.env` file.
 - Manage months and their items by adjusting `raadstalk.YYYY-MM`.
 You can remove items from the lists.
+- Blacklist words / words to ignore can be set by adding items to `raadstalk.stupid_words`
 - Create backups by exporting the redis data and pasting the content to a new .redis file in the `./backups` folder.
 You can import these using the same interface.

 ## Local development